Mehsbed/Nuke_Rooftop_Images_Segmentation/README.md

 ### Expected Performance

-With the default configuration:
+With default settings (GPU):
-- **Training Time**: ~2-3 hours (on GPU)
+- Training time: around 2-3 hours
-- **mIoU**: 0.70-0.85 (depends on dataset quality)
+- mIoU: usually 0.70-0.85 (depends on your dataset)
-- **Pixel Accuracy**: 0.90-0.95
+- Pixel Accuracy: usually 0.90-0.95

-### Visualizing Results

-The notebook includes:
+The notebook plots learning curves and shows inference results visually.
-- **Learning Curves**: Track training progress over epochs
-- **Inference Results**: Visual comparison of predictions vs ground truth

-## 🔑 Key Features Explained
+## 🔑 Why These Choices?

-### Why Pretrained Backbone?
-- ResNet50 learned useful features on ImageNet (edges, textures, shapes)
-- Transfer learning: Reuse features, only learn segmentation-specific parts
-- Faster convergence and better results

-### Why Combined Loss?
-- CrossEntropy: Good for classification
-- Dice Loss: Better for segmentation with class imbalance
-- Combined: Gets benefits of both

-### Why Mixed Precision?
-- Uses 16-bit floats instead of 32-bit
-- 2x faster training
-- 50% less GPU memory

-### Why IoU Metric?
+**Pretrained Backbone**: ResNet50 already learned useful features from ImageNet, so I reuse those and just learn the segmentation part.
+Much faster and better results.

+**Combined Loss**: CrossEntropy is good for classification, Dice Loss is better for segmentation especially with imbalanced classes.
+Using both works well.

+**Mixed Precision**: Using FP16 instead of FP32 makes training 2x faster and uses half the GPU memory with almost no accuracy loss.

-- Pixel Accuracy can be misleading (e.g., most pixels are background)
-- IoU measures overlap, better for segmentation evaluation
+**IoU Metric**: Pixel accuracy can be misleading (like if most pixels are background).
+IoU measures actual overlap which is better for segmentation tasks.
-- Handles class imbalance better

 ## 🤝 Contributing